Foraging Guided Walk

 Who said there’s no such thing as a free lunch?

 Foraging itself is enjoying a resurgence.
 The best chefs in the world employ foragers to give interest to their recipes.
 Wild plants considered to be weeds have become a premium commodity, reserved in many cases for the very wealthy.
-If you come on a foraging walk with me I guarantee that you’ll be astonished at the variety of plants – some of them quite literally under your feet – which are useful, delicious, natural and free to those in the know!
-I am also an expert on the qualities of ‘cultivated’ or garden plants which are also edible.
-A ‘taster’ walk takes 40
+If you come on a foraging walk with us, we guarantee that you’ll be astonished at the variety of plants – some of them quite literally under your feet – which are useful, delicious, natural and free to those in the know!
+Our foragers are also experts on the qualities of ‘cultivated’ or garden plants which are also edible.

 Terms and Conditions